 Where this symbol is displayed, one or more sessions will be Auslan interpreted.
-Check the accessibility section on each event page for dates of Auslan interpreted performances.
+Check the ‘Accessible Performances’ section on each event page for dates of Auslan interpreted performances.
 If you’d like to book tickets to an Auslan interpreted event email firstname.lastname@example.org.See all Auslan Interpreted Events

-Where this symbol is displayed, hearing loops or assistive listening systems are available at the venue for people who are deaf or hard of hearing.
+Where this symbol is displayed, hearing loops or assistive listening systems are available at the venue for people who are Deaf or hard of hearing.
 These systems transmit the sound from the performance directly through a person’s hearing aid or a set of headphones provided by the venue.
-For assistance, chat to venue staff directly.See all Assistive Listening Events
+We recommend you contact the venue directly for further information or assistance.See all Assistive Listening Events

 These performances are open to everyone but have been specifically designed to create a safe and welcoming environment for patrons with learning disabilities and/or sensory and communication difficulties and anyone who would benefit from a relaxed environment.
 Check the accessibility section on each event page for dates of relaxed performances.See all Relaxed Performances

 For these performances, captions are displayed on a screen enabling the audience to read what is being said.
-Open Captioning is always in view and cannot be turned off.
-Closed Captioning can be activated or deactivated by the viewer.
-Check the accessibility section on each event page for dates of captioned performances.See all Captioned Performances
+Open Captioning (OC) is always in view and cannot be turned off.
+Closed Captioning (CC) can be activated or deactivated by the viewer.
+Check the ‘Accessible Performances’ section on each event page for dates of captioned performances.See all Captioned Performances

-Free audio described tactile tours are on offer for Fringe Furniture, Pivot and some other events in the Festival Program.
+Free audio described tactile tours are on offer for Fringe Furniture and some other events in the Festival Program.
 Contact our ticketing team for dates and booking info – 03 9660 9666 or email@example.comSee all Tactile Tours

 Booking tickets is easy.
-You can book you tickets through this website and discuss any specific access needs by emailing firstname.lastname@example.org.
+You can book your tickets through this website and discuss any specific access needs by emailing firstname.lastname@example.org.